nsprabha/fake_data_generate/README.md

 (v2) modified such that there's dropdown, for now added medical and general

+10/7/2025

+(v2) added finance, ecommerce and custom, and displays first 5 dataset on webapp

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 improvements or how to proceed:

-- datasets on multiple domain related ( kinda done?)
+- (kinda done)datasets on multiple domain related
-- create custom dataset where users can add or delete column names
+- (done)create custom dataset where users can add or delete column names
-- same as above, specify the datatype
+- (limited datatype)same as above, specify the datatype
 - make datasets such that it can be used for ml train test
-- show dataset preview ( just first 5 rows maybe)
+- (done)show dataset preview ( just first 5 rows maybe)
 - give an option for a 'messy data'
 - download datasets in different format
 - generate datasets using ai